Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 A rainbow by Skeifárfoss

-As always, let’s remember to tread lightly in this very fragile area, and only take photos and leave nothing but footprints.
+As always, let’s remember to tread lightly in this very fragile area and take only photos, leaving nothing but footprints.
 This area is delicate and cannot withstand much traffic.

-I live in Iceland, so I have time to visit the lesser-known areas of Iceland, as I want to tell you the history of these places and show you some hidden pearls of Iceland in my travel-blogs.
+I live in Iceland, so I have time to visit its lesser-known areas.
+I want to share the history of these places and show you some hidden pearls of Iceland in my travel blogs.

 But I am not necessarily directing traffic to these places.